API Reference

 Raises:

-ValueError: If the precision is not an integer or is outside the valid range (1-12).
+ValueError – If the latitude or longitude values are invalid, or if the precision is not an integer or is outside the valid range (1-12).

 pygeohash.encode_strictly(latitude: float, longitude: float, precision: int | Literal[1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12] = 12) str[source]